-With the Split-Payment Option you may pay the current year base tax in two equal installments without incurring penalty and interest if: (1) you pay at least one-half of the base amount on or before November 30 of the tax year, and (2) you pay the remaining amount on or before June 30 of the following year.
+With the Half-Payment, you may pay the current year base tax in two equal installments without incurring penalty and interest if: (1) you pay at least one-half of the base amount on or before November 30 of the tax year, and (2) you pay the remaining amount on or before June 30 of the following year.
 The correct amount is shown on the original tax bill for the year.

-With the 4-Payment Option, which applies only to a property the person occupies as a residence homestead, and only to those persons who are disabled or 65 years of age or considered totally disabled under SSI.
+With the 4-Payment Plan, which applies only to a property the person occupies as a residence homestead, and only to those persons who are disabled or 65 years of age or considered totally disabled under SSI.
 If you are qualified for over 65 or disabled exemptions, you may make your payments in four equal installments without incurring penalty and interest, if paid in the following manner: